osa-ora/apim-3scale-demo/README.md

 <img width="1263" alt="Screenshot 2024-10-04 at 5 01 32 PM" src="https://github.com/user-attachments/assets/78918549-d40c-4378-9eb2-00f4da1fd60a">

-Now, we can import the file that we designed in the previous step, it will automatically takes version 1, if you upload it again it will take version 2.
+Now, we can import the file that we designed in the previous step, it will automatically take version 1, if you upload it again it will take version 2.

 <img width="1103" alt="Screenshot 2024-10-04 at 5 03 46 PM" src="https://github.com/user-attachments/assets/7a4dab14-041c-4241-bd03-87e03bce754b">

-You can enable the validation of the specifications, check the documentation, update another version, generate client SDK and others, we will use the registry as our docuemntation source later in 3Scale.
+You can enable the validation of the specifications, check the documentation, update another version, generate client SDK and others.
+We will use the registry as our documentation source later in 3Scale.

 ---